EreckGordon/angular-universal-pwa-starter/README.md

 # Angular Universal PWA Starter
-Angular Universal PWA Starter built with Angular Cli on Expressjs.
+Angular Universal PWA Starter built with Angular Cli on Nestjs with TypeORM + Postgres.

 ## Assumptions
 - angular cli (project generated with version 1.6.0-rc.0)
 - yarn (dependency management)
 - angular 5.0+ (new service worker)
+- you don't actually use these provided public and private keys in your own project
+	- really, please don't that is a bad idea.
 - You have another folder called angular-universal-pwa-starter-deploy on the same level that you have angular-universal-pwa-starter.
 	- angular-universal-pwa-starter-deploy contains:a git repo, .gitignore, and .gitattributes.
 You will copy over the needed files with build scripts.
 It is the deployment folder that you pull from to update the server.
 	- The various build scripts compile the server and move the dist folder & package.json to the angular-universal-pwa-starter-deploy folder.